-- MOL precheck the utility allows you to check MOL\1 files before running USPEX for molecular crystals (calculationType=310/311/110). - Zmatrix the utility converts XYZ file to USPEX MOL\1 file.
+- MOL precheck the utility allows you to check files before running USPEX for molecular crystals. - Zmatrix the utility converts file to USPEX file.

-5.4 Surfaces
+6.4 Surfaces

 Substrate - a program which prepares a substrate from a POSCAR/CIF file, given Miller indices, thickness of the layer, and shift.
-The resulting POSCAR file can be used for calculationType=200/201 as a substrate for surface calculations.
+The resulting POSCAR file can be used for as a substrate for surface calculations (dim=2).

-5.5 Miscellaneous
+6.5 Miscellaneous